vvyage/wplaceplushmiku/README.md

 To get Miku onto your Wplace page and starting painting, follow the instructions over here to get the browser extension for the template: [https://github.com/SwingTheVine/Wplace-BlueMarble/]

-Browser suggestion : Brave // Firefox might have some problems
+Browser suggestion : Brave // Firefox might have some problems // Mobile should also work but I'm not sure what browsers work best
 ____________________________________________________________________________________________________________________________________________________________________________________________________
 ## Important: If you have unlocked the locked colors, please prioritize placing those for other users.
 This will help everyone unlock the full palette and contribute more effectively!*